rbw/aiosnow/docs/reference/client/index.rst

 Client
 ======

-The :class:`~aiosnow.Client` object provides means to interact with ServiceNow.
+The :class:`~aiosnow.Client` object provides means to communicate with ServiceNow.

 API
 ---